-After winning a vertically integrated cannabis license, Altus New Jersey LLC was denied the approval of their cultivation facility in Alexandria.
+After winning an NJ vertically integrated cannabis license, Altus New Jersey LLC was denied the approval of their cultivation facility in Alexandria.

-Last year, they won a license to be a vertically integrated medical cannabis company in Central Jersey.
-A vertically integrated cannabis license allows a company to grow, manufacture, and sell medical cannabis to customers and other companies and, in theory, deliver cannabis.
-Cannabis advocates pushing for a market with social equity and opportunity for small businesses do not view that business model favorably.
+Last year, they won a license to be an NJ vertically integrated medical cannabis company in Central Jersey.
+An NJ vertically integrated cannabis license allows a company to grow, manufacture, and sell medical cannabis to customers and other companies.
+And, in theory, deliver cannabis.
+Cannabis advocates pushing for a market with social equity, and small businesses do not view that business model favorably.

-Altus is part of a larger vertically integrated cannabis corporation that is a Multi-State Operator (MSO) with dispensaries in Utah and cultivation facilities in Missouri.
+Altus New Jersey is part of a larger vertically integrated cannabis corporation, a Multi-State Operator (MSO).
+They have dispensaries in Utah and cultivation facilities in Missouri.
 One of the individuals listed as leaders on the application initially was Bob Pease.
 He is running Franklin Bioscience, which is a subsidy of the MSO Jushi Holdings Inc. Franklin runs the many Beyond Hello medical dispensaries in Pennsylvania.

-They had applied to operate a cultivation facility in Alexandria Township in Hunterdon County as part of the 29-month 2019 Medical Cannabis Request for Application (RFA) that ended last month.
+They had applied to operate a cultivation facility in Alexandria Township in Hunterdon County.
+Altus New Jersey did so as part of the 29-month 2019 Medical Cannabis Request for Application (RFA).
+It ended last month.

-Altus had planned for their main medical cannabis dispensary to be in Flemington, NJ, which is also in Hunterdon County, and a more progressive place.
+Altus New Jersey had planned for their main medical cannabis dispensary to be in Flemington, NJ.
+It is also in Hunterdon County and a more progressive place.

-At the last NJ Cannabis Regulatory Commission (CRC) meeting, the Maryland-based company Curio Wellness, one of the losers of the 2019 RFA, tried to appeal their decision and claim Altus was not woman-owned and therefore did not qualify for the points they needed to win their license.
+At the last NJ Cannabis Regulatory Commission (CRC) meeting, the Maryland-based company Curio Wellness tried to appeal their decision.
+They’re one of the losers of the 2019 RFA.
+It claimed Altus New Jersey was not woman-owned and therefore did not qualify for the points they needed to win their license.
 The CRC denied Curio’s appeal.

 However, after an outpouring of opposition from locals, the company can no longer be based there.
 The opposition had been growing there for some time.
 More than 50 people spoke out against having a cannabis facility near their homes.